slieberth/aioRunbook/docs/index.rst

 YAML runbook configs
 ====================

-The aioRunbook configuration is defined in a main YAML file, which defines the order of the test steps.
-During the execution of the test the data structure is enriched with the output of the network interactions.
+The aioRunbook configuration is defined in a main YAML file.
+This YAML file defines the order and characteristic of all test steps.
+The YAML structure is loaded in the beginning and during the execution of the test the data structure is enriched with the output of each test step.
+In the current design the YAML structure is open to open to add additional attributes.
+This concept has the flexibility that new additional attributes can be added on demand.
-The concept has the flexibility to add additional attributes on demand.
-Adapters, analyzers, or rendering (PDF/HTML) can access those attributes as those have access to the complete data structure.
+Adapters, analyzers, or postprocessing (PDF/HTML) can utilize those attributes.

 .. code-block:: yaml